 Peru: buying rainforest for a protected area

-A cocoa corporation is currently clearing rainforest land in the middle of the Peruvian Amazon for a vast industrial plantation – against the will of local villagers.
-They want to rescue their environment and urgently need our support to buy rainforest land for a protected area.
-Let's help them keep the land out of the hands of the cocoa barons.
+A cocoa corporation is clearing rainforest land in the middle of the Peruvian Amazon for a vast industrial plantation – against the will of local villagers.
+They urgently need our support to buy rainforest land for protected areas to block the expansion of the plantation.
+Help them keep the forest out of the hands of the cocoa barons.

 The remote village of Tamshiyacu lies deep in the Amazon rainforest – the river is its only link to the outside world.
-For generations, its residents have lived in and with the forest, planting fruits and vegetables on small plots along its edges.
+For generations, its residents have lived in and with the forest, planting fruits and vegetables on small plots along its edges and keeping a few chickens and pigs.
 It was enough for a simple, sustainable life.

 But in May 2013, everything changed for Tamshiyacu’s families: Cacao del Norte Peru, a plantation company, started clearing nearby rainforest for an industrial-scale cocoa monoculture.

-In response, the people of Tamshiyacu devised a solution to limit the destruction caused by the plantation – they want to buy rainforest land and have it legally recognized as a protected area.
+In response, the people of Tamshiyacu devised a solution to limit the destruction caused by the plantation – they founded a conservation NGO, ACELPA (Asociación Civil el Puente de la Amistad).